For England’s King Henry VIII’s love of Anne (Boleyn)…

 Anne of the Thousand Days (1969), Movieclips Classic Trailers and photos © The Rank Organisation

 Richard Burton, Keith Michell, Robert Shaw, Charlton Heston, Eric Bana, Damian Lewis and Sid James.
-All these differently remembered actors with a joint claim to fame of playing one of England’s most notorious Kings, King Henry VIII.
+All these differently remembered actors with a joint claim to fame of playing one of England’s most notorious kings, King Henry VIII.

-Henry VIII was English Tudor King also remembered for his turbulent love life with him being husband to six different women.
+Henry VIII was English Tudor King also remembered for his turbulent love life with him being the husband to six different women.
 The wives are remembered as the poem goes… divorced, married, died, divorced, married, survived.

 Anne of the Thousand Days (1969) is about the rise and fall of Henry’s second wife, Anne Boleyn.
 It’s easily one of the best of Burton’s performances.
-This film showing this regal role combined with my favourite period in English history, it was kind of inevitable that this film, herald the start of the Richard Burton blogathon.
+This film showing this regal role combined with my favourite period in English history, it was kind of inevitable that this film, heralds the start of the Richard Burton blogathon.

 This film was nominated for a massive ten Oscars including one for Burton and one for the actress playing Anne Boleyn, Genevieve Bujold.
 The film however only bringing back just the one win from the 1970 Oscar Ceremony.

 In this film adaptation of true events, Anne Boleyn (Bujold), Thomas Boleyn’s (Michael Hordern) youngest daughter returns from the French court.
 Anne is engaged to Henry Percy, the pair are in love.
-Both hoping this love match will approved by the King, Henry VIII (Burton).
+Both hoping this love match will be approved by the King, Henry VIII (Burton).

 However, the King is unhappily married to Catharine of Aragon (Irene Papas) with a young daughter, Mary.
 Henry is discouraged as he is without an heir, as he sees a son as fitting his crown better than a daughter.
-On meeting Anne he falls in love, and feels he must have her.
+On meeting Anne he falls in love and feels he must have her.

 Cardinal Wolsey (Anthony Quayle) doing Henry’s bidding denies Anne’s hopes for marriage with Percy.
 In doing so, Wolsey makes an enemy in Anne.
 She turns down Henry’s offer of her being his mistress.
 Her pregnant sister Mary was in this role until he met Anne.
-Mary now dismissed from this royal duty, and one which brought titles and fortune to the Boleyn family.
+Mary now dismissed from this royal duty and one which brought titles and fortune to the Boleyn family.